knative/func/docs/commands.md

 Builds and deploys the Function project in the current directory.
 The user may specify a path to the project directory using the `--path` or `-p` flag.
 Reads the `faas.yaml` configuration file to determine the image name.
 An image and registry may be specified on the command line using the  `--image` or `-i` and `--registry` or `-r` flag.

 Derives the service name from the project name.
 There is no mechanism by which the user can specify the service name.
-The user must have already initialized the  function using `faas init` or they will encounter an error.
+The user must have already initialized the  function using `faas create` or they will encounter an error.

 If the Function is already deployed, it is updated with a new container image that is pushed to a container image registry, and the Knative Service is updated.